 - A scholarship equal to 75% of room and board for the first year.

-- A scholarship equal to 100% of room and board during the second year of employment.
+- A scholarship equal to 100% of room and board during the second and third year of employment.